the-lazy-god/tlg-fluted-glass/README.md

 ### 🔢 Set the number of segments

-Control the number of segments in the fluted glass by adding the `tlg-fluted-glass-segments` attribute to the container with attribute `tlg-fluted-glass-canvas`.
+Control the number of segments in the fluted glass by adding the `tlg-fluted-glass-segments` attribute to the canvas container with attribute `tlg-fluted-glass-canvas`.

 Default is 80 segments.